 When there is a child involved in a divorce case, claims of abuse may occur.
 If you think your spouse or ex-spouse has abused your child, or if you have been accused of abuse, you should obtain legal representation immediately.
 Accusations of child abuse should be taken extremely seriously and dealt with quickly.
-A Phoenix, Arizona attorney at Cantor Law Group can provide sensitive and professional advice.

 If someone is suffering abuse or domestic violence at the hands of a family member, one of the first things that should be done is getting a restraining order.
 The restraining order is called an Order of Protection in family law cases.

 Parental alienation happens when a divorced parent attempts to turn a child against the other parent.
 This can be done by constantly making derogatory remarks or telling lies about the other parent.
 This can be a very damaging practice and can leave a child scarred for life.
 Contact Cantor Law Group to explore what your legal rights are and what you can do to resolve parental alienation.

 Often, when a parent has built a new family with another partner, the new spouse may seek to adopt the parent’s children from the earlier marriage.
 This can only happen if the other biological parent voluntarily, or by court order, is relieved of parental rights.